Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 Number of units in operation | 3 units |

-Cluster Storage Usage | 500GB |
+Cluster storage usage | 500GB |

-Overall average monthly RDS cost | 3,300 USD |
+Overall average monthly RDS costs | 3,300 USD |

-Of that, the average monthly I/O charge | 1,900 USD |
+Average monthly I/O charge | 1,900 USD |

-RDS instance price list for the corresponding specifications
+RDS instance pricing for the relevant specifications

 Standard rate (per hour) | I/O Optimized (per hour) | |